eyevinn-osaas/ad-normalizer/readme.md

 A media processing pipeline consisting of the following:

 - A running instance of [SVT Encore](https://github.com/svt/encore)
-- A service that handles encore callbacks
-- A packaging service to handle the transcoded files
+- A running instance of [Encore Packager](https://github.com/Eyevinn/encore-packager)
-- A minio bucket for the packaged assets
+- A minio (or other s3-compatible storage) bucket to store transcoded and packaged assets

 Such a pipeline can easily be created using [Eyevinn open source cloud](https://docs.osaas.io/osaas.wiki/Solution%3A-VOD-Transcoding.html)